-- $\hfill\square$ check whether or not the same information is presented by many different sources - \square check whether or not the government agrees or disagrees with the news - $\hfill\square$ check whether or not their friends believe the news article - □ check whether or not the news is [trending] on social media
+- check whether or not the same information is presented by many different sources - □ check whether or not the government agrees or disagrees with the news - $\hfill\Box$ check whether or not their friends believe the news article - □ check whether or not the news is [trending] on social media

-- Correct response. - () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - Nearly met guidelines for sampling participation rates only after replacement schools were included. - 1 National defined population covers 90% to 95% of national target population.
+- Correct response. - () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - † Nearly met guidelines for sampling participation rates only after replacement schools were included. - National defined population covers 90% to 95% of national target population.